 Copyright Scott Adams, Inc./Distributed by Universal Uclick for UFS

-Next. click the OK button in the bottom-right corner of the window to apply the change.
+Now, tap in the top part of the screen to reveal the toolbar.
 Refer to below image:

 Quote For the Day